simbesh/eth2.0/README.md

 # Readme
-This is a repository for deploying a beacon node and a validator using kubernetes and prysm
+This is a repository for deploying a beacon node and a validator using docker-swarm and prysm

 # Setup